 Unlike many other types of bonds that require a minimum investment of $1,000 or more, these bonds require a minimum of just $10.
 You can also earn up to 10% interest.* You could help your favorite local cafe or retailer reach their goals while earning money at the same time.
 How cool is that?

 Not only do Small Business Bonds™ enable you to support your community, but they also make bond investments more accessible to those with little to no experience in investing — $10 is a heck of a lot less than $1,000.
-They also pay back monthly with principal and interest*, so you don’t have to wait until the full maturity of the Bond to start reinvesting your principal.
+They also are set up to pay back monthly with principal and interest, so you don’t have to wait until the full maturity of the Bond to start reinvesting your principal.

 As with most other types of bonds, there’s the risk that the business could default on payments.
 Provided they don’t, you can build and diversify your portfolio, earn money, and help small businesses that you know and love succeed.